82 High Street

 Outlays may include a share of the registration dues of the Minute of Agreement: £42 if paying for both extracts (copies); £20 if for one only.
 Where a pension share is required, a pension share implementation fee payment to the Pension Administrators/Trustees may be required which can be £750 or more

 If you become involved in court proceedings then these are normally charged on the basis of the time involved and amount of correspondence and documents prepared.
-The basic hourly rate is £195 plus VAT of £39 and other costs are linked to that.
+The basic hourly rate is £230 plus VAT for Lynn Herbert and £200 plus VAT for Morgan Wilson, and other costs are linked to that.
 The length and cost of court proceedings depends on the type of case, the procedure followed by the court and a number of other factors so we cannot give any indication of possible cost without a detailed discussion with you.
 There are also outlays such as court fees and sheriff officers fees in addition to the fees charged by any expert witnesses.

 As general practice solicitors this Firm takes on a range of clients and cases/transactions.
 Sometimes the work is preliminary advice, or assistance with a minor or brief legal issue requiring correspondence with other parties or solicitors, and/or creating of legal documentation.
 There really is no limit to the range of needs of clients when it comes to legal services and processes.

 We often offer preliminary consultation without charge for a discussion or meeting, though we reserve the right to charge for all services and advice.
 Some examples of miscellaneous charges:

 For notarising/certifying documents a fee may be £50 plus vat £10.

 For advising on and corresponding with a neighbour who is encroaching on a boundary the fee may be based on an hourly rate of £230 plus vat £46 per hour.